FilledOfCode/Platinum/README.md

 If you need 2016 state of the art performance for image classification check out [keras][8].

-The code also works with other datasets if the images are orga
+The code also works with other datasets if the images are organized like in